-Small but mighty, the American Staffordshire Terrier or Staffordshire Bull Terrier has impressive power behind it’s medium, muscular frame.
+Small but mighty, the American Staffordshire Terrier or Staffordshire Bull Terrier has impressive power behind it’s medium, muscular frame making them excellent at protecting anyone or anything.
 It’s an agile, confident, and good-natured friend you can count on to watch over your home.
 Anywhere between $800 to $2,500 is how much it can cost you to get an American Staffordshire Terrier.

 If you’re in need of a sturdy working dog with plenty of energy, agility, and fearlessness, look no further than the Kuvasz.
-Your kids will feel like they’re cuddling a sheep with its all-white appearance!
+Any kid will feel like they’re cuddling a sheep with its all-white appearance!
 The average price of a Kuvasz is $1,200, but they can even go for higher than $2,000.

 Aggression comes naturally to the powerful Rottweiler, but gentleness needs to be nurtured.
-This means that introducing this dog as a puppy to your family will bring them up to be a tender playmate but watchful guardian.
+This means that introducing this dog as a puppy to your family will bring them up to be a tender playmate but watchful guardian of any children or family members.
 Rottweilers are on the more expensive side for dog breeds, selling anywhere from $1,500 to $2,500 or more.

 6. Doberman Pinscher

-This white moppy-looking dog may not seem like the ideal guard dog at first glance, but the Komondor’s power, loyalty, and herding roots make it intelligent and independent enough to trust with the task of guarding your family.
+This white moppy-looking dog may not seem like the ideal guard dog at first glance, but the Komondor’s power, loyalty, and herding roots make it intelligent and independent enough to trust with the task of guarding all families.
 However, this stubbornness is two-sided—you’ll want an experienced protection trainer helping you out.
 A Komondor ranges from $800 to $2,000.